eclipse-tractusx/puris/docs/admin/Migration_Guide.md

 As this change is a breaking change (label selectors are immutable) during migrations version [`2.9.0`](#version-28x-to-version-290) SHOULD NOT be used.

-The chart in version 3.0.0 provides deletes the `Deployment` resources of the frontend and backend once pre-upgrade via hook.
+The chart in version 3.0.0 deletes the `Deployment` resources of the frontend and backend once pre-upgrade via hook.
 This means that the application has a (small downtime).

 Alternative ways may be possible.